-- 1. If schemes are not delivered in accordance with the requirements in the Framework Document, Accedence Document and/or the terms on which they were approved/varied. - 2.
-Some schemes may involve funding from other energy suppliers or Government Departments/Organisations such as DSD or NIHE.
-Energy savings must be split pro-rata to the funding unless it can be confirmed in writing that Government Departments/Organisations such as DSD or NIHE would not have undertaken the relevant scheme without NISEP funding and that they (DSD/NIHE) will not be counting the energy savings or measures for the purposes of fulfilling performance targets, then the Primary Bidder can be credited with all the savings. - 3.
-If third party funding is sought from a gas/water/electricity licence holder, subject to a price control, the energy savings from the scheme must be split between the two license holders pro-rata on the basis of funding provided by NISEP.
-This is to ensure that there is no double counting between energy savings attributed to another license holder's price control and NISEP. - 4.
-Where significant quality issues are discovered, the Utility Regulator reserves the right to withhold the payment of incentives or payment of further funding until such issues are resolved.
-For clarity, significant quality issues are taken to mean installations which do not meet safety or energy saving standards or quality of installation standards. - 5.
-Where customer satisfaction rates are low and/or customer complaints remain outstanding, the Utility Regulator reserves the right to withhold the payment of incentives or payment of further funding until a satisfactory resolution has been achieved. - 6.
-Where a priority group scheme requires a customer contribution for the purpose of calculating incentives the energy savings will be divided prorata on the basis of the level of customer contribution.
+1. If schemes are not delivered in accordance with the requirements in the Framework Document, Accedence Document and/or the terms on which they were approved/varied.

+2. Some schemes may involve funding from other energy suppliers or Government Departments/Organisations such as DfC or NIHE.
+Energy savings must be split pro-rata to the funding unless it can be confirmed in writing that Government Departments/Organisations such as DfC or NIHE would not have undertaken the relevant scheme without NISEP funding and that they (DfC/NIHE) will not be counting the energy savings or measures for the purposes of fulfilling performance targets, then the Primary Bidder can be credited with all the savings.

+3. If third party funding is sought from a gas/water/electricity licence holder, subject to a price control, the energy savings from the scheme must be split between the two license holders pro-rata on the basis of funding provided by NISEP.
+This is to ensure that there is no double counting between energy savings attributed to another license holder's price control and NISEP.

+4. Where significant quality issues are discovered, the Utility Regulator reserves the right to withhold the payment of incentives or payment of further funding until such issues are resolved.
+For clarity, significant quality issues are taken to mean installations which do not meet safety or energy saving standards or quality of installation standards, or issues with payment claims or paperwork.

+5. Where customer satisfaction rates are low and/or customer complaints remain outstanding, the Utility Regulator reserves the right to withhold the payment of incentives or payment of further funding until a satisfactory resolution has been achieved.

+6. Where a priority group scheme requires a customer contribution for the purpose of calculating incentives - the energy savings will be divided prorata on the basis of the level of customer contribution.
 Those savings which result from the priority customer contribution will not attract an incentive payment.

+7. If duplicate claims for work are found after the Primary Bidder has been paid and the funds have not been returned directly following a request from the Programme Administrator, the Utility Regulator reserves the right to deduct the amount of the duplicate claims from the incentives earned.
 If appropriate, apportionment of savings will be discussed with Primary Bidders when they are submitting schemes.